Commonhold explained: What it is and what it means for leaseholders (2025 update)

 If you own a leasehold property in a shared building, it may be possible for you and the other leaseholders in the building to convert the building to commonhold.
 But this currently requires the unanimous consent of the freeholder, all other leaseholders in the building and their lenders.

-However, the government is considering options to make the process of converting to commonhold simpler and easier for leaseholders.
+However, the government is considering options under the proposed new system to make the process of converting to commonhold simpler and easier for leaseholders.

 Can I get a mortgage on a commonhold property?

-Currently as we understand it, 50% of lenders have said they will lend on commonhold, and it’s expected that the rest of the market will follow.
+As we understand it, 50% of mortgage lenders have said they will lend on commonhold properties if and when the proposed new reforms pass.
+And it’s expected that the rest of the market will follow and that commonhold mortgage lenders will become the norm.

 Frequently Asked Questions